-If you’re willing to hustle your ass off, you could do a guest post bomb of 20 posts every 2 months and explode your traffic in just one year.
+If you’re willing to hustle your ass off, you could do a guest post bomb of 20 posts every 2 months and explode your traffic in just one year, but this isn’t totally necessary.
 This is a guaranteed path to quick success and it could be the difference between your blog being successful or just fizzing out.

 This tactic should be one of the main things focus on when growing your online brand and you should start your first guest post bomb today.
 Good luck!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!